isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 Bulk Leasequery Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bulk Leasequery configuration is done via a new map parameter, ``advanced``,
+Bulk Leasequery configuration is specified via a new map parameter, ``advanced``,
 with these possible entries:

 - ``bulk-query-enabled``

     When ``true``, Kea accepts connections from IP addresses in the requesters
-    list and processes received Bulk Leasequeries.
+    list and processes received bulk leasequeries.
 The default is ``false``.

 - ``active-query-enabled``